couchbaselabs/cboperator-hol/eks/helm-guide/README.md

 ```
 kubectl get deployments -w
 ```

-## Deploy the Couchbase Cluster

-### Storage Classes
+## Storage Classes

-A Storage Class is the key to dynamically provisioning volumes in k8s.
-AWS provides a default storage class of type gp2, however the recommended storage type for Couchbase workloads is [io2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html).
+A storage class is the key to dynamically provisioning volumes in k8s.
+AWS provides a default storage class of type gp2, however the recommended storage type for Couchbase workloads is [io1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html).
+In order to use the desired storage type, of io1, for the Couchbase cluster, a new Storage Class must be created.

-Create a new storage class named io2 (of type io2) with the provided file [createEKSSC.yaml](createEKSSC.yaml)
+Create a new storage class named io2 (of type io2) with the provided file [createEKSSC.yaml](createEKSSC.yaml) by running the command:

 ```
 kubectl create -f createEKSSC.yaml